‘Dance Moms’ Abby Lee Miller Still Rules As ‘Source Of Drama’ As Stars Chloe & Christi Lukasiak Tell All

 “I’ve watched women I’ve known for a long time stand up and say, ‘You know what?
 We’re not doing this anymore,'” revealed Christi.

-Joining her mother in dishing up details about Dance Moms, Chloe shared the surprise that she’ll provide viewers during season 8.
-Known as a fan favorite, the now-16-year-old takes a starring role again by returning to Dance Moms to provide a proper farewell after she vanished in season 4.
+Joining her mother in dishing up details about Dance Moms, Chloe shared the surprise that she’ll provide viewers during Season 8.
+Known as a fan favorite, the now-16-year-old takes a starring role again by returning to Dance Moms to provide a proper farewell after she vanished in Season 4.
 The teenager shared that she views this as an opportunity to achieve closure.

-“I really didn’t even think I was leaving [season 4].
+“I really didn’t even think I was leaving [Season 4].
 I figured we would go back the next season, and then I left and I never came back,” confessed Chloe.

 “It felt very unfinished for me, I needed closure.”